Part of:Adding and managing accounts and devices to Intune

 What are the options for enrolling Windows devices?

-There are multiple options that IT can choose to enroll Windows devices with Intune, and the differentiator for these enrollment scenarios often comes down to the ownership of the device.
-There are different enrollment scenarios available for personally owned devices and corporate-owned devices with the goal of keeping personally owned devices personal and keeping corporate-owned devices corporate.
+There are multiple ways to enroll Windows devices in Intune, and the best option usually depends on whether the device is corporate-owned or personal, how much lifecycle control IT needs and how much setup work the user should have to do.
+There are different enrollment scenarios for personally owned and corporate-owned devices, with the goal of keeping personal devices personal and corporate devices corporate.

-• Intune Company Portal app.
+Intune Company Portal app.
 For personally owned devices, the Intune Company Portal app is the most common option.
 The user can download and install the Intune Company Portal app from the Microsoft Store and walk through the process within the app to enroll the device into Microsoft Intune.
 Once this process is complete, the device is enrolled as a personal device with only a few management options and insights for IT to work with.
+For privacy-sensitive BYOD scenarios, Intune also supports MAM for unenrolled Windows devices, which can protect organizational data at the app level without enrolling the entire device.

 What is the most common scenario for corporate-owned Windows devices?